XChenscottlogic/AI-Testing-Experiment/Functionize/README.md

 At the core of Functionize’s innovation is the **Agentic Loop**, which enables agents to function autonomously yet cooperatively across the full testing lifecycle.

 **Key Capabilities**
 - **Create Agent:** Converts natural language requirements into executable test cases using proprietary GenAI models.
 It automates test authoring for UI, API, and database scenarios.
-Functionize claims that they have trained the model based on
+Functionize claims that they have trained the model based on the 10 years of testing data from globally deployed applications.
 - **Execute Agent:** Runs large-scale, cloud-based test suites across multiple browsers and environments with self-healing capabilities.
 - **Diagnose Agent:** Detects and explains test failures in plain English, identifying root causes with data-driven insights and eliminating manual triage.
 - **Maintain Agent:** Automatically applies fixes and updates to tests without coding, reducing manual maintenance effort.